opentok/opentok-android-sdk-samples/Basic-Video-Chat/README.md

 public static final String CHAT_SERVER_URL = "https://YOURAPPNAME.herokuapp.com";
 ```

-> Note that this application will ignore credentials in the `OpenTokConfig` file when `CHAT_SERVER_URL` contains a valid URL:
+> Note that this application will ignore credentials in the `OpenTokConfig` file when `CHAT_SERVER_URL` contains a valid URL.

 This is the code reponsible for retrieving the cretentials from web server: